 This document is very important and will be made available to you once you are accepted into your Study Abroad program.
 This is how you can receive official approval for the courses you take abroad and document what they will fulfill here at Valpo (i.e. elective, major requirement, etc.).
 There will be places for your academic advisor to sign as well as the appropriate department contacts.
 Once this document is complete, it is submitted to International Programs – Study Abroad, who then sends it on to the Registrar so they can ensure their records are updated with the information.

-For those students who are enrolling in specific courses in addition to the placeholder, resident directors will work with Study Abroad staff to input grades into DataVU just as faculty normally do at the end of a semester at Valpo.
+For those students who take Valpo courses at a Study Center, the resident directors will work with Study Abroad staff to input courses and grades into DataVU just as faculty normally do at the end of a semester at Valpo.

-For those who are enrolling in the placeholder only, students will need to be sure to request a transcript from the host institution or provider.
-An official transcript needs to be provided to the International Programs – Study Abroad office.
-Institutions may send those to the following address:
+For those who are taking any courses through another institution, students will need to be sure to an official transcript is sent from the host institution or provider to OIP – Study Abroad.
+Institutions should send those to the following address:

 International Programs – Study Abroad Office